JonTimus/CSE_5324_Project/README.md

 ### Step 1:

-- Download the project from github
+- Download or Clone the project from Github

 ### Step 2:

+- Configure Xampp & MySQL

+  - You can also use the following link to download the latest version of Xampp: https://www.apachefriends.org/en/xampp-windows.html
-- Download latest version of Xampp
+  - You can also use the following link to download the latest version of MySQL: https://www.mysql.com/downloads/mysql/

 ### Step 3: